 As mobile devices create ever-increasing opportunities for connectivity, so increases the opportunities for cybersecurity risks; the lines between professional and personal use are becoming blurred.

-Overworked professionals are trying to boost productivity any way they can, leading nearly 60 percent of employees to access company data on their mobile devices.
+Overworked professionals are trying to boost productivity any way they can, leading nearly 90 percent of employees to access company data on their mobile devices.
 And businesses equally hungry for efficiency are responding with bring-your-own-device (BYOD) programs.

-Risks of BYOD and Mobile
+The Risks of BYOD and Mobile Devices

-- Lost or stolen devices.
-In 2013 alone, 4.5 million smartphones were stolen or lost in the United States.
+In 2021 alone, 8.7 million smartphones were stolen or lost in the United States.

 Cybersecurity Training for Employees